nicolasdespres/pyloc/README.rst

 *pyloc* is very similar to what ``python3 -m inspect -d <object>`` offers.
-However, it is only focused to retrieve the file name (and eventually the line number) defining a given Python object.
+However, it is only focused to retrieve the file name (and eventually the line number) where a given Python object is defined.
 The object can be a package, module, class, method or function.

-*pyloc* makes some further effort to figure out the line and column number and its outputs is formatted so that it can easily be passed to ``emacsclient`` or ``vi``.
+*pyloc* makes some further efforts to figure out the line and column number and its output is formatted so that it can easily be passed to ``emacsclient`` or ``vi``.

 *pyloc* works with Python 2.7, 3.2, 3.3 and 3.4.